Size-consistent implementation of Hamiltonian simulation-based quantum-selected configuration interaction method for the supramolecular approach: Results and Discussion

 Next, we numerically investigated size consistency in the FH dimer and FH--H$_2$O systems using both sc-HSB-QSCI and the original form of HSB-QSCI (org-HSB-QSCI).
 As discussed above, org-HSB-QSCI is not size consistent, and the interaction energy can be nonzero even when the intermolecular distance is sufficiently large.
 In this study, we used geometries with an intermolecular distance of 100 \AA.
-The calculated interaction energies are summarized in Table \ref{tab:table2}, and total energies and the number of Slater determinants in the subspace are provided in Tables \ref{tab:table_s3} and \ref{tab:table_s4} in the Supporting Information.
+The calculated interaction energies are summarized in Table \ref{tab:table3}, and total energies and the number of Slater determinants in the subspace are provided in Tables \ref{tab:table_s3} and \ref{tab:table_s4} in the Supporting Information.
 Sc-HSB-QSCI yielded an interaction energy $E_\text{int}$ = 0.000 kcal mol$^{-1}$ for all $K$, whereas org-HSB-QSCI gave nonzero interaction energies.
 The error in $E_\text{int}$ is slightly larger for FH--H$_2$O than for the FH dimer, suggesting that the violation of size consistency can increase as the number of active orbitals grows.
+It should also be noted that the energy error arising from violation of size consistency in org-HSB-QSCI is less than 0.1 kcal mol$^{-1}$ in Table \ref{tab:table3}, but this is because a relatively large number of shots was used.
+Table \ref{tab:table4} summarizes the dependence of the intermolecular interaction energies on the number of shots for the FH dimer and FH--H$_2$O at an inter-monomer distance of 100 \AA.
+It is clear that violation of size consistency become more pronounced when a smaller number of shots is employed.
+There results also suggest that violation of size consistency becomes more significant as the active space increases.
 In all systems under study, the number of sampled charge-transfer excited Slater determinants was zero.